AndyKrz/AndyKrz/README.md

 - 🔭 I’m currently working on Java and Android Projects

-I'm a strong decision maker person, who wants to be a part of a great company.
+I'm an easy going person, who wants to be a part of a great company.
 I like working in a team and give some ideas to make a project more creative.
 I hope to be a junior Java Developer specializing in Web Development and Android applications.
 I feel well in HTML5, CSS, MySQL, Java.